lanl/PyBNF/docs/installation.rst

 .. _set_bng_path:

 PyBNF will need to know the location of `BioNetGen`_ – specifically the location of the script ``BNG2.pl`` within the `BioNetGen`_ installation.
-This path can be included in the PyBNF configuration file (see below).
+This path can be included in the PyBNF configuration file with the :ref:`bng_command <bng_command>` key.
 A convenient alternative is to set the environment variable ``BNGPATH`` to the BioNetGen directory using the following command:

     :command:`export BNGPATH=/path/to/bng2`

-which can also be made permanent as of your next login, by copying above command into the file ``.bash_profile`` in your home directory.
+where ``/path/to/bng2`` is the path to the folder containing ``BNG2.pl``, not including the "BNG2.pl" file name.
+This setting may be made permanent as of your next login, by copying above command into the file ``.bash_profile`` in your home directory.

 SBML